-Our financial statements and accompanying notes are prepared in accordance with GAAP.
+Our financial statements and accompanying notes are prepared in accordance with accounting principles generally accepted in the U.S. ("GAAP").
 Preparing financial statements requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities, stockholders' equity, revenue, expenses and related disclosure of contingent assets and liabilities.
 Management regularly evaluates its estimates and assumptions.
 These estimates and assumptions are based on historical experience and on various other factors that are believed to be reasonable under the circumstances, and form the basis for making management's most difficult, subjective or complex judgments, often as a result of the need to make estimates about the effects of matters that are inherently uncertain.
 Actual results could vary from those estimates under different assumptions or conditions.
 Our critical accounting policies include revenue recognition, allowance for accounts receivable, investments, fair value of equity instruments, accounting for income taxes and capitalized software development costs.